eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 - Temporary issue of logging in
   Whilst at first I did not know what this comment was referring to, I now see that there is a Log in link at the top of the page.
 What is the issue?

-- Small spelling mistake in "Contact us"
-  I did not notice a spelling problem here; but please use the updated content of the current page: http://insitu.copernicus.eu/contact

 - Improve Login form design
   Login form fields are too small after adding the pane on the right > Indeed the fields are too small - but no pane is visible on the right.

-- Content for the last 3 links in the footer: Disclaimer/Policy, Data controllers, Cookies > Here I would leave it to Sanja to advise.

 - Homepage: Could the homepage banner be made smaller by approximately one-third of its current size (whilst remaining larger than the banner of the inner pages)?
 We would like to be able to see more of the homepage content without the need for scrolling.